microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Welcome to Challenge-08!

-Congratulations for almost reaching the end of this hack!
+Congratulations for almost reaching the end of this workshop!
 Challenge-08 is a standalone challenge.
 This challenge is designed to help you become familiar with Medical Imaging basics.
-This challenge can be performed in either your personal/organization Azure subscription or the subscription provided for the live hack event.
+This challenge can be performed in either your personal/organization Azure subscription or the subscription provided for the live workshop event.

 ## Background